dcblack/sc-platform/ABOUT_EXCL.md

 Implementation makes use of an ignorable auto-extension, `Excl_extn`.

 Adding an `Excl_extn` to a transaction makes it an exclusive operation.
-The extension may be marked shared, in which case a global proxy needs to be setup.
+The extension may be marked shared, in which case a global filter needs to be setup.

+This is a filter in the sense that it prevents exclusive non-read transactions from passing further unless the exclusive status for the specified address has been set.

+To support the global concept, when a transaction marked as exclusive fails, a fake transport debug transaction is created and forwarded on to pass the exclusives status to potentially subsequent global filters.

 Block Diagram
 -------------

 ```
           "Local"       "Shared"  "Global"
-Cpu1      Excl_proxy    Bus       Excl_proxy  Memory
+Cpu1      Excl_filt     Bus       Excl_filt   Memory
 +------+   +------+     +------+   +------+   +------+
 |      |   | cpu1 |     |      |   | xram |   |      |
 | cpu1 >---> excl >-----> xbus >---> excl >---> xram |